The Azores – An Easily Accessible, Undiscovered Rural Gem

 I’ve only ever found one real guide book to the Azores – the Bradt guide.

-Getting to the Azores from the UK
+Flights to the Azores

 This is the one of the most popular flights used by holiday companies for travelling out the Azores.
 The flight lands in Ponta Delgada in Sao Miguel.
 The flight involves a stop at Lisbon and depending the flight this can be a 1 or 2 hour stop.